TheXires/i-got-an-idea/README.md

 npm start
 ```
 to run a local expo dev environment and use the expo app to connect to it.
 You will need a Google account to login and use the app.
+The app won't run in the browser because it needs Google Play Services for authentication and therefore will only be testable on a real device.
+The App is untested on IOS devices.